magneticbear/magneticbear.com/src/documents/work/openera/index.html.md

 quote_cite: '- Peter Lalonde, CEO at Openera'
 device: 'iphone black'
 ---
-<p>Openera is an iOS app that automatically saves, organizes, and backs up files and attachments.
-It allows users to link multiple cloud accounts together, search for certain files, and create rules for easy access.
-Openera has recently raised over $250K as a part of Founder Fuel program and has been featured multiple times in Technolhy blogs and magazine such as Tech Crunch.</p>
+<p>Openera is an iOS app that automatically saves, organizes, and backs up files and attachments contained in your email.
+It allows users to link multiple cloud email accounts together, search for specific files, and create sort rules for easy access.
+Openera recently raised over $250K as a part of the Founders Fuel program and has been featured multiple times in Technolgy blogs and magazine such as Tech Crunch.
+Add a link to articles?</p>
 <p>This app is now available on app store.
 For more info, please visit <a href="http://www.openera.com" target="_blank">Openera.com</a>.</p>